Mar Casa: Handover Date & Completion Status

 When will Mar Casa hand over?

-The DLD registry currently lists Mar Casa at 48% construction with an expected end date of October 2026.
-Expected dates can slip — this page re-verifies against the registry twice a week.
+The DLD registry lists Mar Casa at 56% construction with an expected date of October 2026 — the registry's own estimate, which routinely slips.
+This page re-verifies twice a week.

 What percentage complete is Mar Casa?